hidr0c/hidr0c/README.md

 <div align="center"><strong><h2>🎮 Gamer Side</h2></strong></div>

 Besides being a programmer, I enjoy playing games during my free time.
-I'm mostly active on Discord (`@hidr0`), so feel free to DM me if you're up for a match or just want to chat!
+I'm mostly active on Discord (`@hidr0`), so feel free to DM me if you're up for a game or just want to chat!

 Here are a few places where you can find me online: